vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

          Returned values from *func*.

       *core*
-         Must be be NULL.
+         Must be NULL.

       *vsapi*
-         Must be be NULL.
+         Must be NULL.

 ----------